Mikeblanchard/Covid_Project/README.md

 **Description of The Anlaysis Phase of the Project:**

-Upon completion of the data exploration, we will analyze our data against the Key Performance Indicators that we have identified as areas of interest in our analysis.
-During our analysis, we will also be leveraging Tableau to visualize the relationships that exist within our dataset and to showcase our KPIs of interest.
+Upon completion of the data exploration, we will analyze our data against the Key Performance Indicators(KPIs)* that we have identified as areas of interest in our analysis.
+During our analysis, we will also be applyinng Tableau to visualize the relationships that exist within our dataset, and to showcase the KPIs of interest.

-**KPI's of Interest:**
+**KPIs*:**

   -Precision

   -Accuracy

+  # See "Description of Current Accuracy Score:" section below for details.

 **Technologies Used**